BRANDS

 Pimkie

-Pimkie started in France in 1971 and grew into a major European fast-fashion retailer.
-It peaked during late 1990s and early 2000s mall culture, when trend cycles sped up fast.
-It’s a time marker as much as a brand.
+Pimkie grew into a major European fast-fashion retailer and peaked during late-1990s and early-2000s mall culture, when trend cycles sped up fast.
+It is a time marker as much as a brand.

 -